Ductless Mini-Split Installation in Hawthorne

 |---|---|---|

-| First proof point | Useful evidence includes garage photos, panel label photos, filter/duct access, water-staining photos, and notes on tenant or owner occupancy. | Use it to decide whether ductless mini-split installation stays diagnostic or becomes a larger scope. |
+| Equipment evidence | Useful evidence includes garage photos, panel label photos, filter/duct access, water-staining photos, and notes on tenant or owner occupancy. | Decides whether ductless mini-split installation stays diagnostic or expands into replacement, permit, or multi-trade work. |

-| Local friction | Panel capacity, old ducts, slab leak signs, shared walls, and garage access can expand the scope. | This can change arrival timing, parts planning, and whether another trade is needed. |
+| Local access friction | Panel capacity, old ducts, slab leak signs, shared walls, and garage access can expand the scope. | Affects arrival timing, parts staging, and whether a second trade has to be brought in mid-job. |

-| Service-specific check | Do not pick a wall head location before checking condensate, line-set route, exterior condenser placement, panel capacity, and HOA rules. | This protects the homeowner from paying for the wrong first fix. |
+| Service-specific first check | Do not pick a wall head location before checking condensate, line-set route, exterior condenser placement, panel capacity, and HOA rules. | Catches the wrong-first-fix mistake that turns a $300 visit into a $1,500 callback. |

-| Escalation trigger | Escalate when drain routing, exterior wall penetration, sound, setbacks, or multiple zones are unresolved. | This is where emergency, replacement, permit, or inspection planning can enter. |
+| Escalation trigger | Escalate when drain routing, exterior wall penetration, sound, setbacks, or multiple zones are unresolved. | Marks the line where a routine repair becomes an emergency, replacement, or permit project. |

-| Quote risk | Quote risk rises when each zone needs a different route, pump, circuit, or exterior approval. | This is the difference between a useful estimate and a vague low anchor. |
+| Where the quote actually moves | Quote risk rises when each zone needs a different route, pump, circuit, or exterior approval. | Separates a real estimate from a low anchor that grows after the technician is on site. |

-- Which utility serves the address and does that affect ductless mini-split installation?
+- Which utility serves your exact address (LADWP, SCE, SoCalGas), and does that change part availability or coordination time for ductless mini-split installation?

-- Is this a like-for-like repair, a replacement, a relocation, or work tied to a remodel?
+- Is the work like-for-like repair, a replacement, a relocation, or tied to a remodel that triggers code upgrades?

-- Could the visible issue involve another trade such as electrical capacity, gas, venting, drainage, or water damage?
+- Could the visible issue involve another trade (electrical capacity, gas line sizing, venting, drainage, water damage) that needs to be planned in the same visit?

-Cost drivers in Hawthorne
+Cost drivers for ductless mini-split installation in Hawthorne

-| Driver | Why it matters | Prep step |
+| Driver | Why it changes the price in Hawthorne | What to send when booking |

 |---|---|---|

-Repair, replacement, or inspection path
+Repair, replacement, or inspection?

-What can go wrong if the scope is guessed
+What goes wrong when the scope is guessed

 Send details for ductless mini-split installation in Hawthorne.